 - Invite children to go on a gratitude scavenger hunt!
 Simple Acres has a free printable for a gratitude scavenger hunt that you can print and share with your children at home or in the classroom.
 Find the link to download and print HERE.

-- Go on a gratitude photo scavenger hunt on Thanksgiving or any time of year.
-Pop over to Let’s Get Together to see how they did it!
+- Go on a gratitude photo scavenger hunt on Thanksgiving or any other day of the year.
+Please visit Let’s Get Together to see how they did it!

-- Encourage children to be kind to nature and express gratitude for the great outdoors by going on a thankful nature walk with children.
+- Go on a thankful nature walk with children to encourage them to be kind to nature and express gratitude for the great outdoors.

 Related: Sensory Bin Nature Scavenger Hunt

-- A simple kindness activity that doubles as a fun gratitude activity for kids is to pass out smile it forward cards.
-Handing out “Smile It Forward Kindness Cards” is a great way to share kindness, appreciation, and gratitude with anyone who crosses your path.
+- Not only are passing out these cards a great way to share kindness, appreciation, and gratitude with anyone who crosses your path.

 - Download and print Smile It Forward kindness cards from the Kids Activities Blog.